codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ## Install additional GitOps Runtimes in account
 Install additional Hybrid GitOps Runtimes on different clusters within the same account.
-Copy and run the Helm install command either from the UI or a terminal, and complete the installation following the prompts in the UI.
-Codefresh validates each Runtime installation and guides you through the tasks to complete the installation for a fully functional GitOps Runtime.
+Copy the Helm install command from the Codefresh UI, and run the command.
+Codefresh validates every GitOps Runtime you install, and guides you through the tasks to complete the installation to ensure a fully functional GitOps Runtime.

 The Codefresh `values.yaml` located [here](https://github.com/codefresh-io/gitops-runtime-helm/blob/main/charts/gitops-runtime/){:target="\_blank"}, contains all the arguments you can configure, including optional ones.

 ## Step1: Copy & run Helm install command

 **Git provider and Shared Configuration Repository**
-The Git provider and Shared Configuration Repository is configured once per account, and are not required for additional installations for the same account.
+The Git provider and Shared Configuration Repository is configured once per account, and are not required for additional installations in the same account.

+**Helm chart repository**
+The repository for the Helm chart is also configured per account, and is not required for additional installations in the same account.

 **Access mode**
 You can define the tunnel/ingress/service-mesh-based access mode for the additional GitOps Runtimes you install.
 The command in the How To below is valid for the tunnel-based access mode.
 For ingress-based or service-mesh-based access modes, add the required arguments and values, as described in the step-by-step section, [Step 3: Install Hybrid GitOps Runtime](#step-3-install-hybrid-gitops-runtime).

 **Runtime name**
 The name of the Runtime must be unique in the same account.

 **How to**